alfordch/alfordch.github.io/README.md

 ## About:

-These pages are intended to provide access to archives and playlists for Live from the Dungeon, a radio program aired Fridays from 10PM - 11PM on WCBN 88.3 FM in Ann Arbor, MI.

-Hosted by DJ Double Two, Live from the Dungeon is a Hip-Hop show, with a focus on older styles like Boom-Bap and Jazz-Rap.
-Tracks played for the show are from my personal vinyl/CD collection as well as the WCBN music library.
-The time frame of the shows airing allows me to provide an explicit broadcast for your listening experience.

-Live from the Dungeon's first season on air was the summer of 2022.
-To date, the only season off air since its premiere was summer 2023.
-As host, I attempt to plan themed shows for every weekly broadcast, be sure to check the home page for each week's theme.
+This Github Pages repository is the host for the React JS pages for livefromthedungeon.net and its frequent updates.
+Dependecies include `Create React App`, `Material Designs` and `Formspree`.
+React source code is available upon request.
+The site can be accessed at [www.livefromthedungeon.net](https://www.livefromthedungeon.net).

 ## **Notes:**
 - livefromthedungeon.net recently underwent massive updates, namely making the page served using React JS instead of simple HTML/CSS.
-As such, GitHub pages might be having trouble serving the custom domain's index.html file.
+The previous deployment is available under the `html-deploy` branch for reference.
 - Anyone who finds themself here with any comments or improvements to be made, please email them to alfordch@umich.edu
 - The form for email submissions has its backend hosted by Formspree, with responses being forwarded to livefromthedungeonarchive@gmail.com.